Table of Contents

 It affects just 1 in 100,000 individuals.

-The most common mutation is found on the IL-2 receptor gene.
+The most common mutation is on the IL-2 receptor gene.

-Typically, newborns will suffer intracellular pathogenic infections, as humoral immunity is received by IgG and IgA in breast milk.
+Typically, newborns will suffer intracellular pathogenic infections because humoral immunity comes from IgG and IgA in breast milk.
 Newborns suffer from opportunistic infections, and without treatment the disease is fatal.

 - Failure to thrive due to repeated infections and malnutrition.

 SCID is a highly fatal disease.
 Death results from repeated infections before the age of two years.